AOEpeople/typo3-core-patches/11.5/README.md

 [BUGFIX] fix copy+paste of content elements in TYPO3-BE (in module 'page') [BUGFIX] fix moving of content elements (especially in gridelements) [BUGFIX] fix moving+editing+deleting of content elements (especially in gridelements) in workspaces

+`fix-backend-layout-wizard-element-not-found.diff`
+This patch fixes the 'Class 'TYPO3\CMS\Backend\View\Wizard\Element\BackendLayoutWizardElement' not found' Error on creating a Backend Layout in gridelements 11.x